ToshiyukiDoma/LR2oraja_Subscreen/README.md

 # LR2oraja Subscreen
-A plugin that makes sense if you have a "Lightning Model" setup on BMS/IIDX station.
+A plugin that makes sense if you have a "Lightning Model" setup on your BMS/IIDX station.

 Only tested with: https://github.com/seraxis/lr2oraja-endlessdream